alenaporoskun/Test_task_Internship_Winstars.ai/README.md

 * Parameter Tuning:
 Experimenting with hyperparameters, such as batch size, learning rate, and others, to optimize training.

-* Model Testing:
-Employing a test set for the final evaluation of the model's performance on new images with ships.

 * Saving the Model [/model](model):
 Saving the trained model for future use in other scenarios or for making predictions on new data.